ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Connecting to MinIO

 Set `endpoint` to the MinIO server and set the respective `AWS_*` variables to connect to the instance.
-You want also need to enable [path style access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access), which can be done with the respective parameter below.
+You also need to enable [path style access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access), which can be done with the respective parameter below.

 **Input:**
 ```json